Macaroni and Cheese

 Cook quinoa as per package directions substituting broth for water.

+Drain and spread out on a lined sheet pan to cool and dry while oven heats to 350 degrees.
 Toss cooled quinoa in a judicious amount of hot chili oil and spread back out on lined pan.
 Cook in oven until browned and crisp, stirring occasionally.

 Remove cooked quinoa from oven, set aside and crank the heat up to 400 degrees.